 - With a 119% hydration, this dough is sticky.
-But I’ve found gluten free loaves with higher hydration have a better rise and produce a more tender crumb.
+But I’ve found gluten free loaves with higher hydration and low starch content have a better rise and produce a more tender crumb.

 - One of the flours used in this recipe is oat flour.
 I DIY oat flour and have a tutorial on the blog if needed.

 - Use a scale.
 In baking, weighing ingredients is important for optimal outcome.
 I find that especially true in gluten free baking.
-If you feel you’ll be baking with gluten free flours regularly, I recommend investing in a good digital kitchen scale.
-I use one like this and have had it for about five years.
-Its been reliable.
+I recommend investing in a good digital kitchen scale.

 For the Soaker: